4th Cavalry Regiment (United States): Operation Enduring Freedom (OEF) 2008–2009

-In June 2008, the 6th Squadron, 4th Cavalry Regiment deployed to the Kunar Provence in Afghanistan to replace the 173rd Airborne Brigade.
+In June 2008, the 6th Squadron, 4th Cavalry Regiment, deployed to Kunar Province, Afghanistan, to replace the 173rd Airborne Brigade.
 They were stationed at FOB Bostick and COP Lowell.
-They were originally going to be deployed for 15 months, but halfway through deployment it was dropped to 12 months.
+They were originally scheduled for 15 months, but halfway through, the deployment was reduced to 12 months.
 Their mission was to work with and support the local villages while neutralizing enemy insurgents in the area.
-On May 1st, 2009 an Afghan/US observation post, OP Bari Alai, several kilometers South of FOB Bostick was overrun by insurgents.
+On May 1st, 2009, an Afghan/US observation post, OP Bari Alai, several kilometers South of FOB Bostick, was overrun by insurgents.
 FOB Bostick fired constant artillery rounds to stop the attack while FOB Bostick's Quick Reaction Force(QRF) drove down to support the OP.
 However, the rugged terrain and distance meant the QRF team would never arrive in time.
 6-4 Cav returned to Ft.
-Cavazos(Hood) in June 2009.
+Hood in June 2009.